 Peer Review Process

-Peer Review outlines the process and guidelines by which scholarly journals evaluate the quality, validity, and suitability of submitted articles for publication.
+Peer Review outlines the process and guidelines by which scholarly journals/proceedings evaluate the quality, validity, and suitability of submitted articles for publication.
 It typically includes the following key points:

 1. Ethics and Plagiarism